Vocal Few: Music history

 Matt and Kristie formed Vocal Few in 2011, shortly after Matt's band, The Classic Crime, became independent.
-Their first EP, She'll Be Right, was released on January 10, 2012 independently.
+Their first EP, She'll Be Right, was released on January 10, 2012, independently.
 It landed on the Billboard magazine charts, where it placed at No. 8 on the Folk Albums chart and at No. 12 on the Heatseekers Albums chart.
 Their second EP, Tall Trees, was released on May 21, 2013.
 Their third EP, The Dream Alive, was released on October 30, 2015.
-Their most recent release, "Snowdrift EP", is a collection of original winter songs and was released on November 30, 2016.
+Their first holiday release, "Snowdrift EP", is a collection of original winter songs and was released on November 30, 2016.
+While living in a family home in Nova Scotia in 2018, they wrote and recorded an album inspired by the home and town they were living in, and titled the album Grand Pre after the name of the rural Nova Scotia town that inspired it.
+For Valentines Day 2021 they released a cover of Joy Division's "Love will Tear us Apart".
+Their most recent single, "Doing it" is set to release on October 6, 2023.